 Students making the decision to enter into this program should be aware of the physical nature of both the profession and their course of study.
 Students must be able to perform essential functions in order to successfully complete the program and work in the profession at large.
 Essential functions are the activities /skills that are necessary to ensure that the students are able to provide safe, competent, and timely care to patients receiving physical therapy services.
 The following standards reflect reasonable expectations of PTA students for the performance of common physical therapy activities.
 Students must be able to obtain information in the classroom laboratory and clinical setting through observation, auscultation, and palpation.
 Students must have sufficient motor capabilities, balance, strength, coordination, and stamina to execute the movements and skills to provide safe and effective physical therapy interventions.
-Students must possess the ability to comprehend, recall, and process large amounts of didactic information.
 Students must be able to think critically, reason, prioritize, organize, and attend to tasks and responsibilities in a timely manner when performing data collection skills and physical therapy interventions during patient care.
 Students must be able to utilize effective and efficient communications in the English language to interact with peers, healthcare providers, patients, and family members.
 Students must demonstrate the ability to practice in a professional and ethical manner.